 KUA serves a total area of approximately 85 square miles, and owns 24.6 circuit miles of 230 kV and 48.8 circuit miles of 69 kV transmission lines that deliver capacity and energy to 10 distribution substations.
 KUA and FMPA jointly own 21.6 circuit miles of 230 kV lines out of Cane Island Power Park.
-KUA has direct transmission interconnections with DEF, OUC, TECO and the City of St. Cloud (STC) in the following locations: (1) At Cane Island Substation, one 230 kV transmission line to DEF's Intercession City Substation, one 230 kV transmission line to OUC's Taft Substation, and one 230 kV transmission line to OUC/TECO's Osceola Substation; (2) at KUA's Marydia Substation, one 230 kV transmission line to DEF's Lake Bryan Substation; (4) At KUA's Employee Substation, one 69 kV transmission line to DEF's Meadow Woods East Substation; (5) At KUA's Buenaventura Lakes Substation, one 69 kV transmission line to OUC's Taft substation (230 to 69 kV autotransformer owned by OUC) and (6) At KUA's Cark A, Wall Substation, one 69 kV line to STC's Central Substation .
+KUA has direct transmission interconnections with DEF, OUC, TECO and the City of St. Cloud (STC) in the following locations: (1) At Cane Island Substation, one 230 kV transmission line to DEF's Intercession City Substation, one 230 kV transmission line to OUC's Taft Substation, and one 230 kV transmission line to OUC/TECO's Osceola Substation; (2) at KUA's Marydia Substation, one 230 kV transmission line to OUC's Taft Substation, one 69 kV transmission line to DEF's Lake Bryan Substation; (4) At KUA's Employee Substation, one 69 kV transmission line to DEF's Meadow Woods East Substation; (5) At KUA's Buenaventura Lakes Substation, one 69 kV transmission line to OUC's Taft substation (230 to 69 kV autotransformer owned by KUA) and (6) At KUA's Cark A, Wall Substation, one 69 kV line to STC's Central Substation .